Skip to main content

 Quickstart

-This guide shows you how to go from having an idea for an application to benchmarking a model on remote hardware.
-To showcase this, we will optimize and profile a model that will run on a Samsung Galaxy S24 mobile phone.
+This guide shows you how to go from having an idea for an application to profiling a model on remote hardware.
+To showcase this, we will compile and profile a model that will run on a Samsung Galaxy S24 mobile phone.

-You will learn how to quantize, compile, and benchmark a model using the Embedl Hub Python library.
+You will learn how to compile and profile a model using the Embedl Hub CLI and Python API.

 Prerequisites